Cantera/cantera/doc/sphinx/yaml/species.rst

 Shomate polynomials
 -------------------

-The polynomial form `described here <https://cantera.org/science/science-species.html#the-shomate-parameterization>`_, given for one or two temperature regions.
+The polynomial form `described here <https://cantera.org/science/science-species.html#the-shomate-parameterization>`__, given for one or two temperature regions.
 Additional fields of a ``Shomate`` thermo entry are:

 ``temperature-ranges``
-    A list of giving the temperature intervals on which the given polynomials are valid.
+    A list giving the temperature intervals on which the polynomials are valid.
     For one temperature region, this list contains the minimum and maximum temperatures for the polynomial.
-For two temperature regions, this list contains the minimum temperature, intermediate temperature, and maximum temperatures.
+For two temperature regions, this list contains the minimum, intermediate, and maximum temperatures.

 ``data``
     A list with one item per temperature region, where that item is a 7 item